-There were no changes to the Board in 2016.
+Dean Holden was appointed to the Board on 31 January 2018.
+Seamus Creedon and Ruth Barrington resigned on 21 February and 27 March respectively.
 Profiles for each Director are available on Vhi.ie.

 The Role and Responsibilities of the Board